 Individual terms can be focused on by double-clicking on them in the task pane.
 Doing so will highlight (in the document pane) all requirements where that term appears, and show (in the task pane) a list of similar terms and the Similarity Percentage for each, as illustrated in Figure 3.

 The analyzer can also help users compile a glossary of terms used in the document.
 This practice facilitates consistency in terminology across the project, so users can feel confident everyone involved in the project is speaking the same language.

 Accidental exchange of one domain-specific term with another, incorrect spelling of a term or acronym (especially if there are similar domain-specific terms within the document) and use of abbreviations can lead to confusion and errors during implementation.
-The Term Consistency Analyzer addresses this problem – and thus help users comply with Rule R38 (Use terms consistently), Rule R39 (Use acronyms consistently) and Rule R40 (Avoid abbreviations) – by helping users rapidly verify that similarly spelled terms are all valid, up-to-date, spelled correctly, and used correctly in the requirements where they reside.
+The Term Consistency Analyzer addresses this problem by helping users rapidly verify that similarly spelled terms are all valid, up-to-date, spelled correctly, and used correctly in the requirements where they reside.
+Consequently, it also helps users comply with Rule R38 (Use terms consistently), Rule R39 (Use acronyms consistently) and Rule R40 (Avoid abbreviations).

 As stated in the GFWR, this rule is quite succinct: “All numbers should have units of measure explicitly stated.
 Temperatures must be stated in terms of the measurement system used.”